 Secondary Fermentation in the Bottle Is an Important Part of the Sparkling Wine Making Process

 Filled bottles are placed in a horizontal position on special shelves so that the cap is constantly moist and therefore does not leak carbon dioxide.
 The basic condition for obtaining quality sparkling wine is secondary fermentation at a temperature of 10 to 12 ºC, which is stable and has no oscillations.
 In this way, the carbon dioxide created dissolves more and binds better with ethanol.
 Fermentation begins after 2-3 days, and due to low temperature and the presence of a certain amount of alcohol (10-11%), it can last 5-6 months.
 If fermentation does not start on time, the bottles should be shaken and moved to a warmer room until the start of fermentation and then returned to a cooler place.
-You can accelerate fermentation by raising the temperature, but in this case, poorer quality of sparkling wine is obtained.
+You can accelerate fermentation by raising the temperature, but in this case, poorer quality sparkling wine is obtained.

 The Measurement of the Pressure of Carbon Dioxide

 The fermentation process is monitored by measuring the pressure of carbon dioxide with special manometers through a stopper.
 All the sugar should be boiled by boiling, creating 1% of the new alcohol and the appropriate amount of carbon dioxide, which all remain in the bottle.
-If the expected pressure is not obtained after fermentation, considering the amount of added sugar, it means that the fermentation has stopped prematurely and that there is still unfermented sugar in the wine.
+Suppose the expected pressure is not obtained after fermentation, considering the amount of added sugar.
+In that case, it means that the fermentation has stopped prematurely and that there is still unfermented sugar in the wine.
 To avoid this, it is desirable to shake the bottle 2-3 times during the fermentation.
 The bottles are shaken so that the throat first turns downwards, and then by turning the bottle around the axle, the wine turns around, and the sediment starts to lift.
 By initiating the sediment, it allows better mixing of its particles of various dimensions, and later they stick together better and settle faster.
 Otherwise, larger particles are deposited first, and then smaller ones, which later makes it difficult for the sediment to descend into the bottle’s neck.
 The sediment consists of yeast cells, tartar crystals, and particles of protein and other wine substances.
 The first shaking of the bottles can be carried out 3 to 4 months after filling.
-Shaking in the first year is carried out at least 2 times, preferably every 3 to 4 months.
-If the wine is kept on the lees for 2-3 years, then in the 2nd and 3rd year, the bottles need to be shaken at least once a year.
+Shaking in the first year is carried out at least two times, preferably every 3 to 4 months.
+If the wine is kept on the lees for 2-3 years, then in the 2nd and 3rd years, the bottles need to be shaken at least once a year.
 At the end of fermentation, the bottles are cooled to eliminate the unstable part of the tartar and settle and clarify the wine faster.

 Maturation – Aging of Wine on Yeast

 During the maturation of the wine on the yeast, the style of each sparkling type of wine is created.
-During this period, yeast autolysis, malolactic fermentation, processes that result in significant changes in the composition of wine.
-One of the key elements on which the quality and style of sparkling wine depend is the decision when to start turning the bottles.
+During this period, yeast autolysis and malolactic fermentation processes that result in significant changes in the composition of wine.
+One of the key elements on which the quality and style of sparkling wine depend is the decision of when to start turning the bottles.
 Namely, aging on yeast is, after blending, the second decisive factor of quality.
 The process of yeast death after secondary fermentation is called yeast autolysis.
 In the case of sparkling wines, aging on the lees lasts 1 – 3 years.
 During this time, yeast cell autolysis proceeds.
-Then there is a change in the composition of sparkling wines: the number of nitrogen compounds, sugars, fatty acids, and aromatic compounds such as higher alcohols, esters, terpenes increases.
+Then there is a change in the composition of sparkling wines: the number of nitrogen compounds, sugars, fatty acids, and aromatic compounds such as higher alcohols, esters, and terpenes increases.